Getting started

-Here is a test code showing how we are using it:
+Here is a sample code showing how to make a payment:

 // 1️⃣ Issue the initial request.
 The server responds with HTTP 402 + JSON body.